-- E. The examiner shall demonstrate competency according to the individual's respective professional standards and conduct all examinations in a manner that is consistent with the reasonably accepted standard of practice in the clinical polygraph examiner community; - F. The examiner shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
-The SOMB may also solicit such additional references as necessary to determine compliance with the Standards and Guidelines.
-These references shall include, but not be limited to other members of the community supervision team; - G. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+- B. Individuals wanting to provide polygraph services to sex offenders with developmental/intellectual disabilities shall demonstrate compliance with and submit an application providing information related to experience and knowledge of working with this population. - E. The examiner shall demonstrate competency according to the individual's respective professional standards and conduct all examinations in a manner that is consistent with the reasonably accepted standard of practice in the clinical polygraph examiner community; - F. The examiner shall submit to a current third-party background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
+The references shall relate to the work the applicant is currently providing; - G. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contendere to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
 A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - H. The examiner shall demonstrate compliance with the Standards and Guidelines; - I. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.

-4.1110 Continued Placement of a Full Operating Level Polygraph Examiner on the Provider List:
+4.970 Continued Placement of a Full Operating Level Polygraph Examiner on the Provider List: